ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

-After acquiring a statement of preference, which might use the process in {{processing}}, an application can request the status of a specific usage category.
+After acquiring a statement of preference, which might use the process in {{processing}}, an application can determine the status of a specific usage category as follows:

-A statement of preference can be evaluated for a single usage category as follows:

 1. If the expression contains an explicit preference